 |Great storytelling, plot and pacing||Unrealistic characters, long, wordy dialogue|

-Every so often, there will come a series that just speaks to me, on a personal level.
-Intrinsically I know, I know that this isn’t a series that I can wholeheartedly recommend, its not a series that’s really a crowd pleasure, but… At the same time its so hard to not be in said series’ corner.
+Every so often, I’ll encounter a series that just speaks to me, personally in a very specific way.
+Intrinsically I’m aware that… This isn’t a series that I can wholeheartedly recommend to most people.
+I know that, but… At the same time its so hard for me to not like said series and root for its success.
 Sagrada Reset is a series like that.
-Its a series that probably won’t appeal to everyone, but its a series that’s definitely got something special, for the right type of audience.
+Its a series that probably won’t appeal to everyone, but one that I believe, definitely has something special, for the right audience.

-Which begs the question, who is Sagrada Reset’s key audience?
-Who are the people that will find enjoyment in a show like Sagrada Reset in a similar vein to how I did?
+Which begs the question, just who is Sagrada Reset’s target audience?
+Who are the people that will find enjoyment in a show like Sagrada Reset, similar to how I did?
 And the answer to both those questions, is really a person who enjoys intricate plot-work above all else.
 Saarada Reset has many things; solid art direction, an interesting premise, decent characters, wordy often times monologue-like dialogue, but what it really has, above all else, is a story that is extremely complex and very well thought out.

 There’s definitely a sense that Sagrada Reset’s story was made in a medium that focuses on words, and telling rather than showing.
 If you were to, thus, distill the series down into its core elements, I’d say that the show is very much “a collection of events and scenes that feature conversations between various characters”.